 However, blogging is more than a hobby.
 It can draw in business partners and new customers alike.
 People who go online to research PA homeowners insurance, for example, often perform research to see what bloggers are saying about this topic.

-Blogging, in general, is a little less high-brow form of writing – much more laid back and conversational – and typically contains much more current and engaging information that that which can be found on agency websites or news articles.
-These variations in tone and content are what make blogs so crucial to the consumer.
+Blogging, in general, is a little less high-brow form of writing – much more laid back and conversational – and typically contains much more current and engaging information than that which can be found on agency websites or news articles.
+These variations in tone and content are what makes blogs so crucial to the consumer.
 Seeing what real agents have to say about the intricacies of home insurance can give individuals a better idea of what they need from their policy and what questions to ask their local agent.

-So, how can you make your blog the place that everyone goes for updates on a specific interest or industry?
+So, how can you make your blog the place where everyone goes for updates on a specific interest or industry?
 For starters, catchy blog titles and even an interesting domain name can help you start building a fan base.

-Take our team at Groninger Insurance for example; we have developed a great blog entitled “MoneySavingInsuranceTips.com” – it doesn’t get more attention grabbing than that!
+Take our team at Groninger Insurance for example; we have developed a great blog entitled “MoneySavingInsuranceTips.com” – it doesn’t get more attention-grabbing than that!
 Journalists know all about the inverted pyramid, which should also be applied to blogging.
-This means that writers should put the most pertinent information that they have to offer at the beginning of the post, including the basic who, what, where, when, why and how.
+This means that writers should put the most pertinent information that they have to offer at the beginning of the post, including the basic who, what, where, when, why, and how.
 The point of this technique is to improve the chances that readers will see the information that you want them to know the most since it’s always possible that they could become tired of reading or distracted and move on from your page.